 Hooker Valley Track

-A 10k walk that prompts you to shriek “Look!
+A easy 10k walk that prompts you to shriek “Look!
 Look at that!
 Oh my!” to complete strangers.
-Three suspension bridges, boardwalks, and rocky tracks led UP and DOWN to a glacier lake at the base of Mt Cook – the closest any walking track comes to Aoraki / Mount Cook.
+Three suspension bridges, boardwalks, and rocky tracks to a glacier lake at the base of Mt Cook – the closest any walking track comes to Aoraki / Mount Cook.
 Unobstructed views of the highest mountain in New Zealand, with Hooker Glacier in the valley.
 Allow about 3 hours.

 Flight Seeing from Tekapo